 I have been working for Skins’ for quite a few years now.
 I really enjoy what I am doing, especially interaction with the customers.

-I started with Skins in August 2006 as a hotdog maker and I have been managing the Clemson Store since October 2012.
+I started with Skins in August 2006 as a hotdog maker and was given the opportunity to become a manager in 2012.
+I currently manage the Mauldin store since 2018.
 I enjoy working for Skins and they make you feel like family.
 It’s by far one of the best places that I have worked at.
-I’m married to Aaron Roebuck and we have 2 sons, our oldest is a graduate of Clemson University and our youngest in attending Westside High School.
-We also have 3 grandchildren.
+I’m married to Aaron Roebuck and we have 2 sons (Eric, and Tay), and 4 grandchildren (Adryen, Dylen, Eric Jr, and Taylen).
+I enjoy spending time with my family, cooking, and traveling.

-I have been with Skins Hot Dogs for about 13 years.
+I have been with Skins Hot Dogs for about 25 years.
 I started working here when I was in high school in 1996.
 My grandfather is Skin Thrasher.
-I remember going down to the Original store on Hudgens Street when I was younger to eat lunch with my mother and I would help Skin load drink boxes.
+I remember going down to the original store on Hudgens Street when I was younger to eat lunch with my mother and I would help Skin load drink boxes.
 I am the third generation working in the family business.
-Skins two sons (Matt and Mike) and my father (Wayne the son in law) have own and run the business since 1986.
-I graduated Pendleton High school in 2000 and attend USC Aiken on a basketball scholarship.
-I played three years of basketball and the fourth year decided to try and help give back to the University, so I was elected into Student Government.
-I was elected as a senator of the school of Business, and I helped out in the student life office as well.
-The fourth year was the best times of college career because this is were I meet my wonderful wife Jacquelyn Cooper.
+Skins’ two sons (Matt and Mike) and my father (Wayne the son in law) have owned and run the business since 1986.
+I graduated Pendleton High school in 2000 and attended USC Aiken on a basketball scholarship.
+I played three years of basketball and in the fourth year decided to try and help give back to the University, so I was elected to Student Government.
+I was elected as a senator of the school of Business, and I helped in the student life office as well.
+The fourth year was the best time of my college career because this is when I met my wonderful wife, Jacquelyn Cooper.
 I graduated, got married, and moved back to Anderson to come to work with the Family.
-I have been with Skins Hot Dogs as a Relief Manager and a Manager for 5 years.
+I have been with Skins Hot Dogs as Manager for 17 years.
 I am blessed and thankful that I had the opportunity to come back to work with my family, so that I could help support my two children Landon and Kaybree, like my grandfather supported his kids, and the way that my father and two uncles did for their families as well.
-I thank God and I know Lloyd T. Thrasher is watching over his family and friends.
+I thank God and I know Loyd T. Thrasher is watching over his family and friends.

 I was born and raised in Easley S.C.
 I currently reside in Greenville S.C.
 I have two brothers I’m the only girl in the family.
 I really enjoy reading and spending time with my god-daughter.
 I became employed with Skins Hotdogs in February 2002 at the Mills Ave location.
 Seven years later I was given the opportunity to manage the Clemson location.
 Now I am back managing my home store Mills Ave.
 It’s something I always wanted to do.I love my job It’s a great work environment and they really make you feel like apart of the family.
 I’m very blessed and humble to be apart of the Skins family.